 - Comment baiting: Comment + if you want to see more posts like this!

 Keep in mind that Facebook doesn’t just downgrade the specific posts that are using engagement bait, they also apply stricter demotions for pages that repeatedly use these tactics.
+So, if you wonder how to boost organic reach on Facebook, start with giving up engagement bait posts.

 The only exception to this rule is posts that ask for help, advice, or recommendations.
 For example, missing persons reports, requests to support a charity, or asking for wedding planning advice.